linxinbo-law/linxinbo-law.github.io/_pages/about.md

 </div>
 </div>

+# 💬 Invited Talks
+- 12/2025, Tsinghua Legal AI Seminar, *Text-Table-Text Tasks in AI for Law*.
+- 10/2024, China Computer Federation (CCF) Computational Law Annual Conference 2024，*From Long Text to Metadata: Constructing the Data Foundation under the Computational Law Paradigm*.
+- 09/2024, European China Law Studies Association (ECLS) Annual Conference 2024, *"Distance Creates Beauty": How People in Shanghai View AI-assisted Sentencing*.
+- 12/2023, The Third Sino-Italian Judicial Forum: The Civil Code and the Chinese-Style Modernization of Rule of Law, *The Trial Procedure-element Method for Measuring the Workload of Judicial Cases: An Empirical Study Based on Intermediate Court H in Shanghai*.

 # 🏆 Honors and Awards
 - 🥇First Prize Winner in the China Data Governance Legal Model Competition, 2024.
 - 🥇First Prize Winner in Shanghai Industry Analysis Competition for University Students, 2023.